ipython/ipython/README.rst

 these manuals.
 If you have Sphinx installed, you can build them by typing ``cd docs; make html`` for local browsing.

+This is a silly test of GitHub's new web UI for creating a pull request.
+Ha, so cool!

 Dependencies and supported Python versions
 ==========================================